Home » Blog » Teachers » What Is TLM in Education? Full Form, Meaning, Importance & Types

 • Save time: Teaching learning materials save time for both teachers & students.
 Teachers use prepared materials to prepare their lessons, while students use them to reinforce and review what they have learned.

-Types of Teaching Learning Materials (TLM) and Their Uses
+Types of TLM (Teaching Learning Materials) and Their Classroom Uses

 Teaching Learning Materials (TLM) come in various types, each serving a unique purpose in the classroom.
 These materials can help cater to different learning styles, making lessons more engaging and effective.
 Below are some common types of TLM and their uses: